-Mobile app designers are always looking for the right tool that will make their designs worthwhile for the end user.
+Mobile app designers are always looking for the right tool that will make their designs worthwhile for the end user experience.
 Developing a valuable mobile app requires top notch skill, creativity, and of course the right tools.

-Could this be the reason why companies are investing more money into user-friendly mobile designs?
+Could this be the reason why companies are investing more money into user-friendly mobile design and UX designers?
 I’m sure.

 What would these companies expect to get from this bold step?
 Well, according to DMI, “In 10 years, a $10,000 investment in design-centric companies would have yielded returns 228% greater than the same investment in the S&P.”